leonprime/byf/README.md

 game that uses as many as the pieces as possible.
 There are 67 unit cubes of pieces available, but the largest 3D game is only 45 unit cubes.

-This program uses Knuth's techniques to generate all 2D and 3D tiling games.
+This program is an implementation of Knuth's techniques to generate solutions for all 2D and 3D tiling games over a given set of pieces.

 ## Pieces